spiral/docs/docs/en/console/commands.md

 $this->writeln('hello world');
 ```

-To write into output without advancing to the new line:
+To write into output without advancing to a new line:

 ```php
 $this->write('hello world');
 ```

-To write formatted output without advancing to the new line:
+To write formatted output without advancing to a new line:

 ```php
 $this->sprintf('Hello, <comment>%s</comment>', $name);